Workshops

 £30 for the 2 week course.
 Bring along some yarn you’d like to make your project with or buy at the Wool Loft with a 10% discount for participants.
 Tools provided.

-We aren’t sure whether we will be running a third round of this group starting Autumn 2026.
+• We aren’t sure whether we will be running a third round of this group starting Autumn 2026.
 It’s dependent on Nat’s maternity leave and whether she will be up to it.
 Please get in touch to register your interest and we will be in touch if we do go ahead.

 Women have, for generations, sat in circles crafting and talking about their lives.
 It can be deeply nourishing for our nervous systems to be heard & also to listen to others.
 Add in the self-regulation that crafting brings to our nervous systems & the potential for healing is very rich.

 Nat & Suzi have been part of women’s circles for many years and will be facilitating and holding this space.
 They will be following the ‘Way of Council’ format: Confidentiality, Speaking from the heart, Listening with the heart, and Being spontaneous & lean of words.
 If you’d like to find out more please get in touch.
-We are offering 1 taster sessions for people who want to try it out and then afterwards we are asking for a commitment to the following 5 month’s of sessions.
+We are offering 1 taster session for people who want to try it out and then afterwards we are asking for a commitment to the following 5 month’s of sessions.

 Thursday evenings 6-8pm: